rebelosa/feature-importance-neural-networks/README.md

 python compare_feature_importance.py
 ```

 For a larger experiment across several datasets, run `full_experiment.py`.
-The script builds a simple network for each dataset, applies the `AccuracyMonitor` for early stopping, and prints the correlation between neural network importances and a random forest baseline.
+The script builds a simple network for each dataset, applies the `MetricThreshold` callback for early stopping, and prints the correlation between neural network importances and a random forest baseline.

 ```bash
 python full_experiment.py